DannyDainton/post-con-2019-workshop/README.md

 ## Automated Testing

 This section of the workshop will cover your first steps into Automating the Collections that you have been running on a request per request basis.
-First we'll show you how you can run the very basic `POST/CON 2019` Collection, that you imported earlier, through the Built-In Collection Runner.
+First, we'll show you how you can run the very basic `POST/CON 2019` Collection, that you imported earlier, through the Built-In Collection Runner.

 ![Basic Collection Runner](./Assets/Basic_Collection_Runner.gif)